jschubert2/eeg-car-game/readme.md

 ## How to launch
 Game can be found under unity/assets/Car game.unity

 Doubleclick the file to open the project.
-Don't start with the unity launcher.
+Don't start it with the unity launcher.

 Unity version used: 2022.3.51f1

 ## Asset Store Assets: